 If you don’t have a computer that meets the minimum requirements outlined above, IS&T offers a limited number of loaner laptops to students for academic use.
 If you need a loaner laptop, request it as soon as possible, as the demand for them is high.

 For answers to other questions about computing at MIT, check out these resources before you arrive on campus:

-IS&T’s website, ist.mit.edu, is a goldmine of information regarding everything IT at MIT.
+- IS&T’s website: A goldmine of information regarding everything IT at MIT.
 It even has a Students page to help you get started.
 There you can find a checklist of things to do as a new student, like signing up for Kerberos, Duo, and more.

-The Knowledge Base at kb.mit.edu is MIT’s searchable database of IT information.
-There you’ll find how-tos and FAQs on almost any IT topic.
-For example, you can learn how to install a certificate and read more about Kerberos.
+- Knowledge Base: MIT’s searchable database of IT information.
+You’ll find how-tos and FAQs on almost any IT topic, like how to install a certificate or learn about Kerberos.

-The MIT Mobile app is another handy resource.
-It offers the latest MIT news, iby-the-minute shuttle schedules, dining options, and more.
+- MIT Mobile app: A handy resource offering the latest MIT news, by-the-minute shuttle schedules, dining options, and more.
 Download it to your phone, and poke around …it’s free!

 Watch for more informational blog posts for incoming freshman and contact IS&T if you have any IT questions or concerns.